bherbold/Control_Automation/README.md

 ## Usage

-To run the program, navigate to the directory where the program is located and run the following command:
+To run the python program (PD-Controller and Data Management), navigate to the directory where the program is located and run the following command:

 `python main.py
+`

+To run the Streamlit applications, open two new terminals and navigate to the directory where the program is located and run the following command:

+Booking Service:

+`CHANGE
+`

+Dashboard:

+`CHANGE
 `
 ## Authors

       Bendiks Herbold